slatedocs/slate/source/includes/_endpoint-dataset.md

 ```

 A GET request on any of the export URLs will return 200 status with a `shoji:view`, containing an attribute
 `url` pointing to the location of the exported file to be downloaded; GET that URL to download the file.
-If the dataset does not have any columns of data, the GET on the export view URL will return a 409 response.

-To export a subset of the dataset, instead perform a POST request and include a JSON body with an optional "filter" expression for the rows and a "where" attribute to specify variables to include.
+To export a subset of the dataset, instead perform a POST request and include a JSON body with an optional
+ "filter" expression for the rows and a "where" attribute to specify variables to include.

 Attribute | Description | Example
 --------- | ----------- | ------------------------------------